rasor/wcf-rest/WebApplicationWcfRest1/README.txt

 -- System.Runtime.Serialization
 13. Create Swagger.yaml - this is the wsdl for REST
 - In Project Properties (Alt-Enter) - Build - Selt "XML Documentation file" - Clear the path
-- Install https://www.nuget.org/packages/Swagger4WCF into the project containing the interfaces
+- Install https://www.nuget.org/packages/Swagger4WCF into the project containing the interfaces (Contracts)
 - Build project
 => The yaml file is in \bin\WebApplicationWcfRest1.IBookService.yaml
 14. Remove Swagger4WCF from project WebApplicationWcfRest1